Darkrove/Darkrove/README.md

 ## About Me

-I'm a 22-year-old 🧑‍💻 self-taught web developer and programmer, currently pursuing a 🎓 computer science degree.
-I started programming back when I was in 11th standard and discovered my passion for web development during COVID in 2021.
-I enjoy working on the web a lot, particularly on the frontend.
+👨‍💻 Self-taught web dev & programmer, currently pursuing a 🎓 CS degree.
+Started coding in 11th grade and discovered passion for 🌐 dev during COVID.
+Love working on both frontend and backend.
+Currently exploring the exciting world of 🕸️ web3.
+Let's build the future together! 💪

 ## Skills